Family Help & Guarantor

 Say your daughter has $35,000 saved and wants a $550,000 home.
 A 5% deposit is $27,500.
 If she is eligible and the price cap fits, her own savings could cover it under the 5% scheme - no LMI, no family money at risk.

-I have seen parents sign guarantees for purchases that could have worked under the 5% scheme with no family risk at all.
+I have seen parents sign guarantees for purchases that could have worked under the 5% scheme with without putting family property at risk.
 Nobody checked.
 Check this layer first.

 Step two: a cash gift, done the way lenders want it